dbwebb-se/mvc/example/symfony-doctrine/README.md

 use Doctrine\Persistence\ManagerRegistry;
 ```

-The method that creates a new product.
+This method that creates a new product.

 ```php
 #[Route('/product/create', name: 'product_create')]